pingcap/docs-cn/sql/dml.md

 - Assignment List

-  Insert the values by using Assignment Statements,for example:
+  Insert the values by using Assignment Statements, for example:

   ```sql
   INSERT INTO tbl_name a=1, b=2, c=3;